fbpx

 • Sun glasses

-• Glasses and Contacts.
-Consider a back up if one becomes lost or breaks.
+• Glasses/Contacts and Solution – consider a back-up if one becomes lost or broken

-• Personal medications.
-Bring extra doses medication if is critical to you.
-Separate and duplicate, storing one set with a partner or guide.
+• Personal medications – bring extra doses of medication if is critical to you.
+Separate and duplicate, keeping one set with a partner or guide.
 A trip can be cut short if there is not enough medication to keep a client safe.

-• Spirits.
-Alcohol may be consumed after the days kayaking only.
+• Spirits – alcohol may be consumed after the days kayaking only.
+No glass bottles please.

-• Camera.
-Small waterproof cameras are great.
-If you have a larger SL camera a pelican case is a great way to keep it protected.
+• Camera – small waterproof cameras are great.
+If you have a larger camera a hard case is a great way to keep it protected.
 Alternatively, a camera can be wrapped in a sweater and kept in a dry bag for protection.

 • Ziplock bags